stanleywalker1/digital_phone_fishbowl/README.md

 Open the browser with [http://localhost:5000](http://localhost:5000)

-if your terminal shows the error message
+if your terminal shows the following error message:
 ```
 ModuleNotFoundError: No module named 'flask_socketio'
 ```
 try typing the following command to intall the module:
 ```
-pip3 install flask-socketio
+$ pip3 install flask-socketio
 ```

 #### On a mobile device